openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzputc(char: number): Promise&lt;number&gt;

-Compresses c converted to an unsigned character and writes it to a file.
+Compresses **char** converted to an unsigned character and writes it to a file.
+This API uses a promise to return the result.
+The written value is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.